lucidrains/flash-cosine-sim-attention/README.md

 - Forward kernel now only slightly behind baseline on GTX 2080Ti, but definitely faster on Ampere due to the greater amount of shared memory

+- Backwards kernel is still 3x slower, 1.5x slower for autoregressive

 ## Todo

 - [ ] make sure works with f16